cariad/tanuki/README.md

 ## Build your own _tanuki_

-<span style="font-size: smaller; font-style: italic;">This list contains Amazon UK affiliate links.
-As an Amazon Associate, I earn from qualifying purchases.</span>
+_This list contains Amazon UK affiliate links.
+As an Amazon Associate, I earn from qualifying purchases._

 If you want to follow along, these are the parts I use: